-V-Mode Button
+V-Mode Switch (Variant 2)

-To activate V-Mode, press the V-Mode button on the steering wheel.
-To deactivate, the driver can either select a different mode through the DMC switch or press the V-Mode button on the steering wheel.
-When V-Mode is deactivated through the V-Mode button, DMC is always set back to Tour Mode.
+Depending on trim level, the V-Mode switch may be located on the right side or left side of the steering wheel.
+To activate V-Mode, press the V-Mode switch on the steering wheel.
+To deactivate, select a different mode using the DMC switch, or press the V-Mode switch again.